Standards/Guidance Documents

 The Weill Cornell Medicine Research Biosafety Manual is based on the following publications:

-All research and clinical laboratory staff working with human cells and tissues are required to follow the policies and guidelines established by the WCMC PDF icon Bloodborne Pathogen Exposure Control Plan in accordance with the:
+All research and clinical laboratory staff working with human cells and tissues are required to follow the policies and guidelines established by the WCM PDF icon Bloodborne Pathogen Exposure Control Plan, following the:

-All research involving the potential use of select agents and toxins must first be approved by Environmental Health and Safety and the Institutional Biosafety Committee.
-If you intend to start select agent work, please contact EHS.
+Environmental Health and Safety and the Institutional Biosafety Committee must first approve all research involving the potential use of select agents and toxins.
+If you intend to start select agent work, please get in touch with EHS.

-Shipping and receiving animals and animal-derived materials, infectious or biohazardous agents, biological toxins and genetically modified organisms may require the approval of both domestic and foreign federal agencies.
+Shipping and receiving animals and animal-derived materials, infectious or biohazardous agents, biological toxins, and genetically modified organisms may require the approval of both domestic and foreign federal agencies.
 Regulations that govern the transfer of biological materials help to minimize or eliminate the possible threats to public health and agriculture.
-Please refer to the PDF icon Biological Material and Dry Ice Shipment Manual for guidance and training requirements.
+Please refer to the Biological Material and Dry Ice Shipment Manual for guidance and training requirements.

-PDF icon Weill Cornell Medicine biological spill planning and response guidelines have been prepared to assist personnel in determining the necessary steps to respond to a biological spill properly.
+Weill Cornell Medicine's biological spill planning and response guidelines have been prepared to assist personnel in determining the necessary steps to respond appropriately to a biological spill.

 Related Links